Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

     - Submit form
     - Email will arrive granting your service limit increase request

-2.  **Setup SMTP via SendGrid**
+3.  **Setup SMTP via SendGrid**
     - Use this process if you need an immediate fix
     - Sign up on [SendGrid](https://sendgrid.com/)
     - Create a new API Key
     - Grant the API key email send ability
     - Update settings in Hubs Cloud Admin console
       1. Server settings > SMTP
-      2. Enter API key as "Username" _and_ "Password"
+      2. Enter "apikey" as "Username"
-      3. Enter "smtp.sendgrid.net" as "Host"
+      3. Enter the API key itself as "Password"
-      4. Enter "587" as "Host" first - if emails are blocked by spam change to "2525"
+      4. Enter "smtp.sendgrid.net" as "Host"
+      5. Enter "2525" as "Port"

 ## My AWS stack says "rollback complete" after deploying, what went wrong?